mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-tags/dds-function-keys-tag-helper/active-key-bar-location.md

 | Name | Description
 | --- | ---
-| VerticalLeft | Keys are rendered in a vertical direction on the left of the page.
+| ActiveKeyBarLocation.VerticalLeft | Keys are rendered in a vertical direction on the left of the page.
-| VerticalRight | Keys are rendered in a vertical direction on the right of the page.
+| ActiveKeyBarLocation.VerticalRight | Keys are rendered in a vertical direction on the right of the page.
-| HorizontalTop | Keys are rendered in a horizontal direction on the top of the page.
+| ActiveKeyBarLocation.HorizontalTop | Keys are rendered in a horizontal direction on the top of the page.
-| HorizontalBottom | Keys are rendered in a horizontal direction on the bottom of the page.
+| ActiveKeyBarLocation.HorizontalBottom | Keys are rendered in a horizontal direction on the bottom of the page.
-| Hidden | Keys are not rendered .
+| ActiveKeyBarLocation.Hidden | Keys are not rendered .

 <br>
 <br>